-Duke University thrives on interdisciplinary research, teaching and civic engagement.
+Duke University thrives on interdisciplinary research, education and civic engagement.
 Rich collaborations are taking place all across campus, both within and across academic disciplines and schools.

 A cornerstone of Duke’s commitment to inquiry across disciplines, university-wide institutes and initiatives foster problem-focused education, research and engagement to generate knowledge in the service of society.